Multi-Agent Contracts: Inapproximability Results for Submodular and Subadditive

-To prove the theorem, we define a probability distribution over instances and consider an arbitrary deterministic algorithm on a randomly drawn instance.
-By Yao's principle, the worst-case approximation ratio of any randomized algorithm is lower-bounded by the the approximation ratio of any deterministic algorithm on this randomized instance.
+As in our impossibility result for submodular rewards, we use that, in order to show an impossibility for randomized algorithms, it suffices to define a probability distribution over instances and consider an arbitrary deterministic algorithm on a randomly drawn instance.

+To this end, we construct a subadditive function $f$ such that $g(S) = O(1)$ for $|S| < \sqrt{n}$ and $g(S) \leq 0$ if $|S| \geq \sqrt{n}$.
+We then modify $f$ by increasing the value of a random set $T$ of size $\frac{n}{2}+1$.
+We argue that monotonicity and subadditivity are preserved by this change.
+We then show that this change significantly increases the principal's utility from $T$ to $\Omega(\sqrt{n})$, while keeping the principal's utility from any other set $S \neq T$ at $O(1)$.
+Hence, in order to achieve a better than $O(\sqrt{n})$-approximation to the optimal principal's utility, the algorithm has to identify the randomly chosen set $T$.
+Finally, we show that any value or demand query reveals information only about a polynomial number of candidate sets.
+Since there are exponentially many choices of the target set $T$, this leads to the claimed inapproximability result.

 We describe the random instances in Section~\ref{sec:subadditive-instances}, and establish properties of the reward functions and the principal's utility function used in the construction in Section~\ref{sec:subadditive-reward} and Section~\ref{sec:subadditive-principal-utility}.
 We prove a lemma that limits the power of demand queries in these random instances in Section~\ref{sec:subadditive-demand-queries}, and give the proof of Theorem~\ref{thm:subadditive-demand} in Section~\ref{sec:subadditive-proof}.